cifkao/html-midi-player/README.md

   ```

 ### SoundFonts
-By default, the player will use a simple built-in synth.
+By default, the player will use a simple oscillator synth.
 To use a SoundFont, add the `sound-font` attribute:
 ```html
 <midi-player sound-font></midi-player>  <!-- default SoundFont (same as below) -->
 <midi-player sound-font="https://storage.googleapis.com/magentadata/js/soundfonts/sgm_plus"></midi-player>